The Skating Minister: In popular culture

 Cambridge UK based musical group Clean Bandit based a character in their music video for their song "Dust Clears" on The Skating Minister painting.
 The video has been posted by the band on YouTube.
 The skating minister is portrayed by skater Nick Martin and the skating scenes were filmed on Lake Vattern in Sweden.

 A copy of The Skating Minister can be seen displayed in the apartment of con-man Neal Caffrey in the USA television series White Collar.

 In Alexander McCall Smith's novel The Sunday Philosophy Club, a character sends a card bearing Raeburn's picture to the protagonist, Isabel Dalhousie.

 Spanish architect Enric Miralles said that his west window panels at the 2004 Scottish Parliament Building invoked the form of The Skating Minister.

 The painting is the subject of the 2022 novel The Edinburgh Skating Club by Michelle Sloan, which focuses on the attribution controversy surrounding the work.

+in 2026, the artist Greg Mitchell created a painting showing footballer Scott McTominay's overhead kick in the football match against Denmark, using The Skating Minister as his inspiration, and entitling the new work "The Celebrant".